 Since the department is the primary unit of organization and the basic autonomous administrative unit within the University, each faculty member has a special responsibility to the department.
 One must assist in the orderly functioning of their department to advance its educational aims and purposes.

 The principle of shared authority and participation in meeting the educational goals of the University requires the faculty member, in addition to teaching and research, to accept a reasonable share of committee assignments and to assist, where appropriate, in public service to the citizens of Illinois.
 Faculty members must honor their commitments to the University just as they expect the University to honor its commitments to them.

 A statement on faculty responsibilities and rights would be incomplete without indicating the established means of adjudication of matters falling within the scope of this document.

 The current collective bargaining agreement outlines the procedures for the termination-for-cause of a tenured faculty member or the dismissal of a non-tenured faculty member.

 This statement attempts, in general terms, to define the rights and responsibilities of faculty members at Western Illinois University.
 It is meant to be a guide to the faculty in carrying out their professional responsibilities.
-There is no intent to alter or to abridge the existing Western Illinois University Board of Trustees Bylaws and Regulations, the current collective bargaining agreement, or the established regulations of Western Illinois University, all of which are published elsewhere.
+There is no intent either to alter or to abridge the existing Illinois Board of Trustees Bylaws and Regulations, the current collective bargaining agreement, or the established regulations of Western Illinois University, all of which are published elsewhere.